-This program is designed for individuals who wish to promote evidence-informed, safe, and responsible use of high-quality cannabis-based products.
-The program is ideal for those seeking an initial career in the cannabis industry or looking to expand their job options within the field.
-The program is also designed for conventional and integrative health practitioners interested in learning about cannabis in order to be informed for their clients.
+The program is designed for individuals who wish to promote evidence-informed, safe, and responsible use of high-quality cannabis-based products in combination with herbal medicine, especially those with a holistic approach and a focus on a health promotion model rather than a disease management model.
+The program is ideal for career starters and those seeking an initial career in the industry or looking to expand their job options.

 This is a non-experiential program.
 There are no internships, laboratories, field work, or hands on work with cannabis as part of this curriculum and program.